akkartik/mu/Readme.md

 In this quest, Mu is currently experimenting with the following mechanisms:

 1. New, testable interfaces for the operating system.
-For example, printing to screen explicitly takes a screen object, so it can be called on the real screen, or on a fake screen inside tests, so that we can then check the expected state of the screen at the end of a test.
+Currently manual tests are hard to automate because a file you assumed might vanish, the network might go down, etc. To make manual tests reproducible it suffices to improve the 15 or so OS syscalls through which a computer talks to the outside world.
+We have to allow programs to transparently write to a fake screen, read from a fake disk/network, etc. In Mu, printing to screen explicitly takes a screen object, so it can be called on the real screen, or on a fake screen inside tests, so that we can then check the expected state of the screen at the end of a test.
 Here's a test for a little text-mode chessboard program in Mu (delimiting the edge of the 'screen' with dots):
    <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img alt='a screen test' src='html/chessboard-test.png'>
    <br>We're building up similarly *dependency-injected* interfaces to the
-   keyboard, mouse, touch screen, disk, network, &hellip;
+   keyboard, mouse, touch screen, disk, network, etc.

 1. Support for testing side-effects like performance, deadlock-freedom, race-freeness, memory usage, etc. Mu's *white-box tests* can check not just